Gamepro5/photosphere.js/README.md

 ```js
 photosphere = undefined;
 ```
-Or if you didnt use 'let', 'const', or 'var' and just declared the variable "photosphere" as-is, you can delete it properly. (this is the recommended fancy way)
+Or if you didn't use 'let', 'const', or 'var' and just declared the variable "photosphere" as-is, you can delete it properly. (this is the recommended fancy way)
 ```js
 delete window.photosphere;
 ```